WARBLER GRAND TOUR

 Day 9 – Magee Marsh to Tawas Pointe SP, Michigan

-Hoping for a good stack up of birds at Magee Marsh, this is our final few hours at this magnificent migrant trap.
+at this magnificent migrant trap.
 Driving around Lake Huron’s shores and up to Tawas Point State Park should be scenic.
 While a chunk of the day will be traveling, the rest of the time will be looking for Golden-winged Warblers and exploring the state park.
-Because it sticks out into Lake Erie, birds concentrate along this park in migration.
+Because it sticks out into Lake Huron, birds concentrate along this park in migration.
 As a result, it is famous in Michigan as the best migrant trap along the lake.
 Less crowded than Magee Marsh, we should enjoy this underutilized birding gem.
 They boast 260 species migrating in spring through this hotspot.
-Overnight in Oscoda, Michigan for two nights.
+Overnight in Tawas, Michigan for two nights.
 (B, L, D) Checklist – Au Sable State Forest

 Day 10 – Kirtland’s Warbler and Michigan’s Migration